scaleapi/scaleapi-python-client/README.rst

 _____

-Most of these methods will return a `scaleapi.Task` object, which will contain information about the json response (task_id, status, params, response etc.).
+Most of these methods will return a `scaleapi.Task` object, which will contain information about the json response (task_id, status, params, response, etc.).

 Any parameter available in `Scale's API documentation`__ can be passed as an argument option with the corresponding type.